purplos/appear-ios-sdk/README.md

 ![Header](https://raw.githubusercontent.com/purplos/appear-ios-sdk/master/Skjermbilde%202019-09-17%20kl.%2009.58.59.png)
 # Appear iOS SDK

 Appear is an app development platform with tools to help you build apps with dynamic Augmented Reality content.
 This framework allows you to upload Augmented Reality assets to a database and access them in your app whenever they are needed.
+You can also update the reality content without having to update the app.

 Read more about The Appear Framework on our [website](https://appear-landingpage.netlify.com/)